SS Hertford: Building

 In 1920 the UK Government seized Friesland and her three sisters under Article 231 of the Treaty of Versailles.
 Friesland was given the UK official number 145104 and code letters KGFB and registered in London.
 The Shipping Controller placed her under the management of Glen Line of London.

 Federal Steam fleet

 Federal Steam operated a cargo liner service between New Zealand, Australia and the UK, bringing refrigerated produce to the UK and general cargo to Australia and New Zealand.
 The company lost three cargo ships to enemy action in the First World War.

 The UK Government supplied Friesland and her three sisters to Federal Steam as reparations.
 Federal Steam named its ships after English counties or county towns.
-Friesland became Hertford, Sauerland became Norfolk, Wendland became Cumberland and Münsterland became Huntingdon.
+Friesland became Hertford, Sauerland became Norfolk (10,948 GRT), Wendland became Cumberland (10,939 GRT) and Münsterland became Huntingdon (11,305 GRT).
+Federal also bought Vogtland, which became Cambridge (11,066 GRT).
+All 5 of them were sunk in World War II.